Skip to main content

 This depends on the jurisdiction you live in, but generally yes, you do have to pay taxes.
 Consult your tax advisor.

-I’m a researcher or student, and I would like work on this.
-Can I publish my results in journals?
+I’m a researcher or student.
+Can I publish my results?

 Generally yes, with the conditions that are specified in the Data Agreement: